 Student Services Team

-Our Student Services team includes specialised teachers, psychologists and educational assistants who offer in-class, small group, individual support and specialist programs to provide for students’ broad sets of needs.
+Our Student Services team across the School includes specialised teachers, psychologists and educational assistants who offer in-class, small group, individual support and specialist programs to provide for students’ broad sets of needs.
 It is done within an environment of collaboration and inclusion to ensure that students stay connected and engaged with learning for the long-term.

 Learning Enrichment